What do you do exactly?

 Our lending partners have shared with us the rules they use to determine the rates you get.
 We can then use credit information provided by Equifax and the details you provide in your application to give you an accurate quote on the lenders’ behalf.

+However, we do not offer payment protection insurance.
 It is important that you are able to maintain your payments should anything happen to reduce your regular income.
-We do not offer insurance, therefore, we would suggest that you seek independent financial advice before making a decision.
+Therefore, we would suggest that you seek independent financial advice before making a decision.
 The Money Advice Service is an independent service set up by the government and they offer free, impartial advice.
 They can be contacted on 0300 500 5000 or their website can be found at https://www.moneyadviceservice.org.uk.

 Do you charge for your service?